Stories Preschool Presents

 The penalty is 15 yards; automatic first down if committed by defense (penalty also counts regardless of how many yards the offense gained).

-Punt Out of Bounds in Flight (special teams)
+Punt Out of Bounds in Flight (Special Teams)

-A scrimmage kick goes out of bounds in flight untouched by the receiving team between the 20 yard lines.
 The referee has two arms in front of chest with closed fists "rolling" around each other, plus a swinging motion of the leg to simulate a kick.

 In American Football, it is considered not a foul; in Canadian Football League (CFL) the penalty is 10 yards from either the previous line of scrimmage with the down replayed or from the point the ball went out of bounds with the receiving team taking possession.